Nederlandse versie Email

 VI.
 Literature and credits

 In 2002 Marc-André Selosse from Paris published a reaction on Hueber's paper on Prototaxites.
-He did value Hueber's research very much, but he had also serious doubts about his conclusions.
+He valued Hueber's research very much, but he also had serious doubts about his conclusions.
 Particularly on the following three points.

 1. The remains of the reproductive structures, described by Hueber, are incomplete and not convincing.
 Furthermore it is peculiar that no spores have been found, not even in the direct vicinity of embedded specimens of Prototaxites.

 2. The huge size of the fruiting body of the fungus cannot be clearly explained.
-Organisms become big in the competition with other organisms, but plants in the Early Devonian didn't grow much higher than 50 cm.
-Besides it is doubtful how the giant fungus could gain enough food.
+Organisms become big in competition with other organisms, but plants in the Early Devonian didn't grow much higher than 50 cm.
+Besides it is doubtful how the giant fungus could find enough food.
 A rule of thumb is that the biomass in forests at a certain level of the food chain is at most about 10% of the next lower level.
 The fungi have a mass of about 10 % of the layer of humus in which they live.
-Prototaxites however seems to have had about the same mass as the layer on which it lived.
+Prototaxites, however, seems to have had about the same mass as the layer on which it lived.

 Selosse thinks it possible to overcome these objections by assuming that Prototaxites was a lichen.
-That is a cohabitation of a fungus and an alga with mutual benefit (symbiosis).
-Fungi can gain minerals and water from the soil with their mycelium, whereas algae can produce nutrients from carbon dioxide and water by assimilation.
-Furthermore the alga and the fungus can give each other protection in very difficult circumstances.
+That is a cohabitation of a fungus and an alga or a cyanobacteria with mutual benefit (symbiosis).
+Fungi can gain minerals and water from the soil with their mycelium, whereas algae and cyanobacteria can produce nutrients from carbon dioxide and water by assimilation.
+Furthermore the alga/cyanobacteria and the fungus can give each other protection in very difficult circumstances.
+The alga/cyanobacteria is sometimes called photobiont.
+Selosse thinks that the fotobiont in Prototaxites was an alga.

-According to Selosse the alga must have been situated near the outside of the youngest growth increment, because there light could be caught.
+According to Selosse, the photobiont must have been situated near the outside of the youngest growth increment, because there light could be caught.
 The alga in the older (inside) parts died for lack of light, but the tubes stayed intact and because of their firm structure they gave stiffness to the trunk.
-The so-called skeletal hypha must have been the tube of the alga in Selosse's view.
+The so-called skeletal hyphae must have been the tubes of the alga in Selosse's view.

 Nowadays algae which form tubes without septa do exist.
 In them growth is concentrated in the top and to prevent the flowing back of the protoplasm a temporary septum is formed.
 The rest of the tube is empty.
 It is possible that the alga belonged to this type.
 Moreover, green algae can produce chemicals which strengthen the walls.